michaelfried-dev/my-portfolio-windowed/README.md

 # Michael's Professional Portfolio

+🤖 **Built with AI & Windsurf** - This portfolio was developed using AI-powered development tools and the Windsurf IDE, showcasing modern AI-assisted software development practices.

 This repository contains the source code for my personal portfolio website, designed to showcase my skills, professional experience, and project work.
-The site is built with a modern, clean, neobrutalist aesthetic and is fully responsive.
+The site features a modern, clean, neobrutalist aesthetic and is fully responsive across all devices.

 ## Tech Stack